bstein-vmware/vcf9-adv-deploy-lab-setup/README.md

 # vcf9-adv-deploy-lab-setup

 Open a Terminal on the Linux console and copy/paste the following commands.
-Enter the lab password when prompted.
+Enter the lab password when prompted (it will ask for the password multiple times).

 sudo sed -i '0,/multiverse/s/multiverse/multiverse\ main\ restricted\ universe/' /etc/apt/sources.list.d/ubuntu.sources && \
 sudo apt update -y && \